- Land/Shallow Water Search

 I charge a callout fee.
 If the ring is not found, this covers my fuel expenses.
 We can discuss this when you call.

 Beaches, lakes, yards, parks, fields, homesteads.
-I have waterproof metal detectors and can search up to 5 feet of water.
+I have waterproof metal detectors and can search up to 5 feet of water, and will occasionally do shallow water dives of 30 feet or less.
 If you lost your ring in the snow call me ASAP.
-I will refer you to a certified diver for deep water searches.

 Wisconsin, Northern Michigan, also Worldwide...
 Contact me if you are outside my area to discuss travel.